Students with Accommodations

 Think about how you will answer questions about your disability in the language of your host country—look up key vocabulary words ahead of time.

 Be aware that for every student who studies abroad, the experience of being in a completely different cultural environment is often stressful.
 As a result, accommodations that you may not have needed at home may become necessary in an unfamiliar setting.
-You should arrange for any disability accommodations at overseas sites well before departure, as in many countries there is no required or standard rule for easy accessibility for disabled students.
+You should arrange for any accommodations at overseas sites well before departure, as in many countries there is no required or standard rule for easy accessibility for students.
 Receiving accommodations once you are abroad will be more difficult and may not be possible in the same manner, so be prepared for services that are not the same as what you are used to.
-Expect that things will be different in the host country; not only in accommodations but in attitudes toward persons with disabilities, and that there will be a period of adjustment to your new surroundings and culture.
+Expect that things will be different in the host country; not only in accommodations but in attitudes toward persons who need accommodations, and that there will be a period of adjustment to your new surroundings and culture.
 You can prepare yourself by seeking out as much information as possible prior to departure.

 Mobility International is a US-based national non-profit organization.
 The mission is to empower people with disabilities around the world through international exchange, information, technical assistance and training, and to ensure the inclusion of people with disabilities in international exchange and development programs.